apache/cassandra-java-driver/performance/README.md

 Duration tests are useful to detect performance regressions between 2 different driver versions.

-The Java driver duration tests are stored in a [private repository](https://github.com/riptano/driver-examples/tree/java-driver-4.x/java/durationTest/) accessible only to DataStax employees.
+The Java Driver duration tests are stored in a [private repository](https://github.com/riptano/driver-examples/tree/java-driver-4.x/java/durationTest/) accessible only to DataStax employees.